kircova/Social-Network-Application/README.md

-# Chat Application
+# Social Network Application

-The Chat Application is a client-server-based system that enables users to communicate with each other in real-time.
+The Social Network is a client-server-based system that enables users to communicate with each other in real-time.
 It provides a user-friendly interface where users can connect to a server, exchange messages, manage user relationships, and perform various chat-related actions.
-Key Features of the Chat Application:
+Key Features of the Social Network Application:
 * Client-Server Architecture: The application follows a client-server model, where the server acts as a centralized hub for message exchange and client management.
 * User Authentication: Users are required to authenticate themselves with a username to access the chat system, ensuring secure and personalized communication.
 * Real-time Messaging: Users can send and receive messages in real-time, allowing for instantaneous communication and conversation flow.